alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 use all the processors available.
-There are a surprising number of ML applications where the main value-add comes from better data management and data summarizing, because those tools free up decision making time for the rest of the research.
+There are a surprising number of ML applications where the main value-add comes from better data management and data summarizing, because those tools free up decision making time for everything else.

 In general, everyone's research tools are deficient in some way.
 Research is
-about doing something new, which naturally leads to discovering new problems, and it's highly unlikely someone's already made the perfect tool for a problem that didn't exist 3 months ago.
+about doing something new, which naturally leads to discovering new problems, and it's highly unlikely someone's already made the perfect tool for a problem that didn't exist three months ago.
 So, your current research tools will *always* feel janky, and you shouldn't be using that to argue anything about timelines.